Language Acquisition Research Group

 - Aijun Huang is Associate Professor teaching English and linguistics at Soochow University.

 - David Huang is teaching at Hubei University of Technology, China.

 - Neha Khetrapal is a postdoc to a researcher at Central European University in Budapest.

 - Min Liao (Maggie) is a postdoc in the Aphasia and Neurolinguistics Lab at Northwestern University in Chicago.

 - Judith O'Byrne is a lecturer at the Queensland University of Technology.

 - Kelly Rombough is a speech pathologist, working in Canada.

 - Yi (Esther) Su teaches at Central South University in Changsha, China, studying language development in Chinese children with autism.

 - Francesco-Alessi Ursini is a Research Fellow at Sun Yat-Sen University.

-- Likan Zhang is at the Beijing Language and Culture University, as manager of the MEG brain research lab.
+- Likan Zhang is teaching at the Beijing Language and Culture University.